 There are several functions for aligning of selected objects by edge, height, or width of one of them.
 These functions are located under context menu of the objects or in Objects Alignment toolbar.

-Last action in the Report Builder can be undone using the corresponding button or menu item from Edit menu.
+Actions in the Report Builder can be undone using the corresponding button or menu item from Edit menu.
 But there are some exceptions, for example, you cannot undo last action after saving report template, after clearing the template, after rebuilding the template by other report scheme and in some other cases.

 If you often build a report for the same data set it is recommended to save the report template to a file.
 Just load it next time to avoid repeating actions with the report.

-You can save the report template to binary or text form (using the correspoding property of the Report object).
+You can save the report template to binary or text form (using the corresponding property of the Report object).
 Template file in text form can be edited directly, but it is not recommended to do so.
 Use text form of template files when exchanging the templates between different Database Tour Pro or Reportizer versions.

-For convenience of using the queries with master source or simply the queries with similar structure there is a feature named Use Previous Report Template.
+For convenience of using the database queries with master source or simply the queries with similar structure there is a feature named Use Previous Report Template.
 Open the query, then open report builder and load the report template from file and press the corresponding button right over the query data grid to set this feature.
 Every time, when you will sequentially open a query, the template will be automatically loaded from the file.